Bale Of Hay Cost

 • Compressed Alfalfa Bale – $430

-If you are living in Utah, here are two suppliers you can choose from.
+If you are living in Utah, here are two suppliers you can purchase hay from.
+Depending on the type of grass, and the bale sizes, the costs will vary.

 Laub’s Feeding & Cubing – 4016 N Beryl Hwy, Beryl, UT 84714